-Under conservative assumptions, we estimate that addressing primary caregivers' childcare needs could lead to an 8-percentage point increase in the labor force participation rate in South Africa.
-Furthermore, on average, for every \$1 invested in accessible childcare services, currently unemployed primary caregivers would expect to generate \$5 in increased economic activity.
+We estimate that addressing primary caregivers' childcare needs could lead to an 8-percentage point increase in the labor force participation rate in South Africa, which translates into roughly 3.1 million people joining or rejoining the labor force.
+Furthermore, on average, for every \$1 invested in accessible childcare services, currently unemployed primary caregivers would expect to generate \$7 in increased economic activity.
 Moreover, public support for these types of subsidized child caregiving programs is extremely high in South Africa, with 93% of the population expressing support for needy families.
 Super majorities of every demographic group (age, race/ethnicity, socioeconomic status, and urban/rural groups) support such programs.
 In fact, roughly three-quarters of South African believe that early childcare programs should be prioritized more than primary schooling provision.
 Therefore, the South African government could view early child caregiving investments not only as good economic policy, but also good politics.